 One of the lessons of HIV/AIDS has been that a skewed, initial definition can be very uphill to correct.
 As HIV/AIDS was first discovered in 1981 among gay men in the USA, it was seen as a gay disease in the West, i.e. of little consequence to the general population.
 With that belief it took a long time to realize that HIV/AIDS also could be transmitted through the blood and through heterosexual sex, the latter becoming more and more evident across Sub Saharan Africa.

+56 Danes - mostly gay men - were already sick or had died from HIV/AIDS, before Denmark changed policy and began screening for HIV/AIDS.
+News broke in September, 1985, of an infected blood donor, whose blood had been used for transfusion.
+The recipients had passed away, because of the disorder requiring the transfusion.
 Public health officials had known about the case for about a year, but found it too rare to necessitate a policy change.
 The belief was that Danish blood in general was of high quality, coming from unpaid volunteers.
 Also there was the question of the cost of screening, which was thought to be better used at other prevention efforts.
+On learning about the case, the minister, Britta Schall Holberg said: »For me as a politician, there is a significant difference between something that is a hypothesis on a piece of paper, and anything that is an established reality.
+An actual case makes a completely different reality for citizens,« and ordered screening implemented. |

 Another definition problem is that hepatitis has been framed as a problem among injecting drug users.
 But out of the approximately 150 million individuals living with chronic hepatitis C only some 10 million have gotten it through injecting drug use.
 The vast majority have contracted the virus via contact with the health system, through blood transfusions, unsafe injections and other health care exposures with poor infection control practices.
 Still, people may not consider themselves at risk, because they have never injected drugs.